 Fees and Insurance:

 $100 for 50 minute session

 *Services may be covered in full or in part by your health insurance or employee benefit plan.
 Please call us at (434) 219-5621 or email to inquire about the insurance plans Empower Counseling, PC participates with.
 A Super Bill will also be provided if the client would like to private pay and perhaps file insurance on their own.

-Fees for Residents: Sandra Noble, MA Resident in Counseling, CCTP, Carrie Wamsley, MA Resident in Counseling & Avi Buehler, Resident in Counseling: $40 per session
+Fees for Residents: Sandra Noble, MA Resident in Counseling, NCC, CCTP, & Gwen Seiler, Resident in Counseling: $40 per session

 Trish McCoy Kessler, LPC, CEDS & iaedp Approved Supervisor is certified by the state of Virginia to provide clinical supervision to Residents in Counseling who are seeking licensure.
 Fee is $70 per hour.

 She is also certified as an Approved Supervisor with the International Association of Eating Disorder Professionals (iaedp) to provide supervision to Licensed Clinicians seeking certification as a Certified Eating Disorder Specialist.
-Fee is $125 per hour for supervision for CEDS certification.
-Fee increase to $135 per hour September 1, 2020
+Fee is $135 per hour for supervision for CEDS certification as of September 1, 2020

 Debra Crowder.
 LPC is also certified by the state of Virginia to provide clinical supervision to Residents in Counseling who are seeking licensure.